nais/doc/docs/persistence/postgres.md

 Details about environment variables is specified her: [`configuration`](../persistence/postgres.md#configuration)

 !!! info
-    If you've deployed your application with an [additional user](#additional-users-databases), and then change name or remove the user from configuration, you need to _manually_ delete the `google-sql-<MYAPP>-<USER>` secret:
+    If you've deployed your application with an additional users, and then change name or remove the user from configuration, you need to _manually_ delete the `google-sql-<MYAPP>-<USER>` secret:
     ```bash
     $ kubectl delete secret google-sql-<MYAPP>-<USER>
     ```